|

 Where Angels fear to Tread

-At best Fading looks The nooks and crannies Of her youth forgotten Her childhood dreams Bled out A stabbed body In a murder case Husband long gone Left a son
+Misguided At best Fading looks The nooks and crannies Of her youth forgotten Her childhood dreams Bled out A stabbed body In a murder case Husband long gone

 Child Star